RenaKunisaki/CSL-JoystickCameraControl/README.md

 # Possible Future Features
 * Different profiles per joystick.
-* Using joystick buttons and other keys as modifiers.
 * Control more than just camera; eg use a slider to adjust game speed.
   * Bind buttons to game functions.
 (Steam already has this built in though.)
   * Let one axis control the movement speed of another. (eg for joysticks that have a non-spring-loaded slider)